Rogers Cable

-Rogers Cable is Canada's largest cable television service provider with about 2.25 million television customers, and over 930,000 Internet subscribers, primarily in Southern and Eastern Ontario, New Brunswick and Newfoundland and Labrador.
+Rogers Cable, also known as Rogers Xfinity, is Canada's largest cable television service provider with about 2.25 million television customers, and over 930,000 Internet subscribers.
 Rogers Cable is a division of Rogers Communications Canada Inc., the operating unit of Rogers Communications Inc.

-As of October 2024, the division does business as Rogers Xfinity, as part of a brand and technology licensing agreement with U.S. cable provider Comcast.
+The division adopted the Rogers Xfinity brand in October 2024, as part of a brand and technology licensing agreement with U.S. cable provider Comcast, which operates its consumer telecommunications division under the brand Xfinity.

 History

 Rogers Cable logo prior to 2015 redesign.

 Rogers was one of the first cable-system operators in Canada, having secured licences covering much of the then city of Toronto in the late 1960s.
 One of the first important acquisitions was in 1979, when Ted Rogers purchased a controlling interest in Canadian Cablesystems (CCL), which operated cable companies across Ontario, including the then City of North York, Oshawa/Whitby, London, Kitchener-Waterloo, Cambridge, Brantford, and Newmarket, and joined the CCL properties with his cable interests.
 In 1980, Rogers purchased Premier Cable, which controlled the system in Vancouver, parts of Ontario, and had investments in Irish cable companies in Dublin, Galway and Waterford.
 In 1986 Rogers sold their shares of Irish companies to the Irish state broadcaster (RTÉ) and state telecoms company (Eircom); these cable companies are now part of the UPC Ireland network.

 In 1981, Rogers entered the U.S. cable market, obtaining franchises in Orange County, California; Minneapolis; and Portland, Oregon, and purchased the cable system in San Antonio.
 These assets were acquired by Paragon Cable in 1989 for over US$1 billion; Paragon in turn was acquired by Time Warner Cable several years later.

 Rogers continued to buy other operators; the largest such acquisition came with Rogers' 1994 acquisition of Maclean-Hunter, at that time also among the largest cable operators.
 Through its acquisition of Maclean-Hunter, Rogers has also briefly owned cable systems in the United States, which it promptly sold to Comcast in 1994.
 In March 2000, Rogers agreed to swap systems with Shaw Communications, exchanging its systems in British Columbia for Shaw systems in Quebec and Ontario.
 The deals gave Rogers and Shaw more consistent service footprints in Eastern and Western Canada respectively.

 In 2008, Rogers announced a takeover offer for Aurora Cable, a cable service provider in York Region, Ontario.